DS4AI-UPB/crosslingual-romanian-re/README.md

 # Cross-lingual Relation Extraction for Romanian

-Code, data, and trained adapters for the paper **"Cross-lingual Relation Extraction with Large Language Models: Zero-Shot, Few-Shot, and Fine-Tuned Evaluation on Romanian"** (SYNASC 2026).
+Code, data, and trained models for the paper **"Cross-lingual Relation Extraction with Large Language Models: Zero-Shot, Few-Shot, and Fine-Tuned Evaluation on Romanian"** (SYNASC 2026).

 We translate the SemEval-2010 Task 8 relation extraction benchmark from English to Romanian and evaluate Gemma 4 31B (zero-shot, few-shot, and QLoRA fine-tuned) against four encoder baselines, under two task formulations: Relation Classification and End-to-End RE.